So, why should you pay any attention to me?

 - Coaching Mastery™ Program, Coachville

 - Fully-certified Realization Process teacher (meditation, subtle self-work, and embodiment)

 - BA with Honors, Writing (Ancient History minor), Bard College, New York

-- Association for Talent Development (formerly the American Society for Training & Development), San Diego – member, volunteer, and Board member; 2013 Chapter President
+- Association for Talent Development (formerly the American Society for Training & Development), San Diego – member, volunteer, and past Board member; 2013 Chapter President

 - Instructor, University of Arkansas Global Campus, Rogers, Arkansas

 - Past Instructor, University of California, San Diego (UCSD) Extension, Career & Life Stages Seminars; Mira Costa Community College Outreach Program

 - Author of The Five Deadly Shoulds of Office Politics (available on Amazon).